Meall Buidhe (Knoydart)

 The name Meall Buidhe (Knoydart) translates from Scottish Gaelic as “Yellow Hill”.

 Meall Buidhe (Knoydart) is rated Very Hard (difficulty 5/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.